 Improving OCR Accuracy

-Beyond investing in a purpose-built P2P solution like Planergy, you can obtain optimal OCR results and minimize the attendant headaches by prioritizing image quality.
+Beyond investing in a purpose-built P2P solution like PLANERGY, you can obtain optimal OCR results and minimize the attendant headaches by prioritizing image quality.

 - Standardize form sizes, fonts, and formatting for all documents (including invoices) for clarity.
 Communicate these requirements to any vendor who is still using paper invoices.